simoncblyth/opticks/notes/story_of_opticks_review.rst

       a saturday afternoon in NTU library : I was shocked by the performance
     * personal experience of viz speed very powerful

-      * motivated me to by mac laptop with NVIDIA GPU (it turned out to be the last mac laptop with an NVIDIA GPU)

-    * presented to Geant4 collab meeting in Okinawa in 2014
+    * presented to Geant4 collab meeting in Okinawa in Sep 2014
     * http://localhost/env/presentation/g4dae_geometry_exporter.html

 2. jump from Chroma -> NVIDA OptiX (50x) and coined the name "Opticks" : flesh out impl